Randle, Knicks romp past sputtering Timberwolves 120-107

 Knicks: The reserves went 10 for 10 on free throws for the Knicks, who were 23 for 25 as a team from the foul line. … Barrett and Toppin each made three 3-pointers.

-Timberwolves: Kyle Anderson got his second straight start with Gobert sidelined and Towns moved back to the middle. … Rivers had a season-high nine points in 16 minutes, and the Wolves were a plus-11 with him on the court.
+Timberwolves: Kyle Anderson got his second straight start with Gobert sidelined and Towns moved back to the middle.
+He had nine points in 25 minutes. … Rivers had a season-high nine points in 16 minutes.

 UP NEXT